 - Buckley, M. (2009) Review: The Evolving Arab City, Yasser Elsheshtawy (Ed.)
 International Journal of Urban and Regional Research, 33(4):1087-1088.

-- Buckley, M. and Reid-Musson, E (forthcoming 2017) ‘Urbanization as a bordering practice”, in Jonas, A., K. Ward, B. Miller and D. Wilson (eds) Handbook on Spaces of Urban Politics.
+- Buckley, M. and Reid-Musson, E (2018) “Urbanization as a bordering process: non-citizen labour and precarious construction work in the Greater Toronto Area”, in Ward, K., A.E.G.
+Jonas, B. Miller and D. Wilson (eds) The Routledge Handbook on Spaces of Urban Politics.
 Routledge.

 - Ogunyankin, G. and M. Buckley (2017) “Incremental and instant development: informal and spectacular urbanisms”, in Bain, A. and L. Peake (eds.)
 Urbanization in a Global Context: A Canadian Readers’ Guide.
 Oxford: Oxford University Press.

 - Buckley, M. (2017) “Migrant Labor” in N. Castree, M. Goodchild, W. Liu, A. Kobayashi, R. Marston, and D. Richardson (eds), The Wiley-AAG International Encyclopedia of Geography: People, the Earth, Environment, and Technology.

 - Buckley, M. (2015) “Construction Work, ‘Bachelor’ Builders and the Intersectional Politics of Urbanization in Dubai.”
 In A. Hanieh, A. Khalaf and O. El Shehabi (Eds.)
 Transit States: Labour, Migration & Citizenship in the Gulf.
 London: Pluto Press.
 Pp.132-152.